 Transporting the S4 on a trailer can make loading and attaching it easier than if you cartop it.
 But the main advantage of a trailer over car-topping is that you can leave the motor attached to your S4.

-Different modes of transportation come with different advantages and disadvantages, and owners of the Wavewalk S4 can switch between them according to their needs and possibilities.
-For example, if boat ramps in your area are overcrowded, you’d better cartop your S4, or transport it inside your vehicle, if possible.
+Different modes of transportation come with different advantages and disadvantages, and S$ owners can switch between them according to their needs and possibilities.
+For example, if boat ramps in your area tend to be overcrowded during the boating season you’d better cartop your S4, or transport it inside your vehicle, if possible.
 However, if you’re going on a camping trip, and both your roof rack and the inside of your vehicle are packed with gear, you may want to transport your S4 on a trailer.